Nexfinity/CakeyBot-Wiki-OLD/setup/localization.md

 New translations are constantly being added to the bot.
 This means some strings/phrases may not be translated yet especially for features that have been added recently.
 {% endhint %}

 Cakey Bot supports 10 different languages.
-Language can be changed per-guild and will apply for every user in that guild.
-You can change the guild's language from our web dashboard.
+Language can be changed per-server and will apply for every user in that server.
+You can change the server's language from our web dashboard.
 You can also change the Web Dashboard's language now.
 Currently, supported languages are listed below:

 * English
 * Dutch